Analysis: Why the Bears reportedly offering the kitchen sink for Russell Wilson wasn’t enough for the Seahawks

 But while the Seahawks appear to have approached the ledge of finding out what life without Wilson may be like, it appears that for now — as Wilson hopes they will do more often on the field in coming years — they decided to pass.

-So now comes fence-mending time and lots of speculation that the Wilson-Seahawks relationship at this point is best viewed as a year-to-year proposition
+So now comes fence-mending time — and maybe the news that Carroll shot down the trade will help — and lots of speculation that the Wilson-Seahawks relationship at this point is best viewed as a year-to-year proposition

 Meaning Wilson trade rumors shouldn’t be considered over with, just put on hold for a while.